mindolivenation/livenation-serverless-barebone/README.md

 ## How to deploy this project to AWS:

-sls deploy --account {replace with your account name} --stage {replace with your stage name}
+sls deploy --stage {replace with your stage name}